operator-framework/operator-controller/docs/drafts/upgrade-support.md

   packageName: <package_name>
   serviceAccount:
     name: <service_account>
-  upgradeConstraintPolicy: Ignore
+  upgradeConstraintPolicy: SelfCertified
   version: "<version_or_version_range>"
 ```

 where setting the `upgradeConstraintPolicy` to:

-`Ignore`
+`SelfCertified`
 :   Does not limit the next version to the set of successors, and instead allows for any downgrade, sidegrade, or upgrade.

-`Enforce`
+`CatalogProvided`
 :   Only allows the next version to come from the successors list.
 This is the default value.
-If the `upgradeConstraintPolicy` parameter is not defined in an extension's CR, then the policy is set to `Enforce` by default.
+If the `upgradeConstraintPolicy` parameter is not defined in an extension's CR, then the policy is set to `CatalogProvided` by default.

 ## Upgrades